samirkumardas/jmuxer/README.md

    </script>

 ```

-Media dataObject may have folloiwng properties:
+Media dataObject may have following properties:

 *video* - h264 buffer

 *audio* - AAC buffer

-*duration* - duration in miliseconds of the provided chunk.
+*duration* - duration in milliseconds of the provided chunk.
 If duration is not provided, it will calculate frame duration wtih the provided frame rate (fps).

 **ES6 Example:**